nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 - **Viewing available configuration options**

-  Lists the names of all available configuration options, as well as what you have them currently set to.<br><br>
+  Lists the names of all available configuration options, as well as what you have them currently set to.

   #### Format: `option`

   ##### Example:
   ```
   > option

   ____________________________________________________________
   Available config settings: